 Creating appealing websites that fulfill a specific purpose involves analyzing user needs, developing the technical framework, and designing the layout and look of the site.
 Some web developers perform all of those tasks, while others focus on specific areas such as front-end design.
 This is a hot field: Jobs for web developers are expected to grow 13 percent between 2018 and 2028, according to the Occupational Outlook Handbook.

-Did you know that more than 164 million American adults play video games?6 Game designers are key players in the creative concepting process for a new game.
+Did you know that more than 164 million American adults play video games?
+Game designers are key players in the creative concepting process for a new game.
 They invent new worlds, develop plots and storylines, and determine the look of various scenes and characters.
 They also work closely with the game developers who do the actual programming.

 Videographers shoot and edit small-scale videos.
 They might record live events such as weddings or charity functions or create business-specific films such as marketing or training videos.
 They also integrate music, computer graphics, or special effects to enhance the intended mood or message.
 Training in broadcasting or video production is a good way to get started.